ABartzGit/angelabartz/ab-project/docs/index.md

       <p>
-        I grew up in metro Detroit, moved to the Bay Area in 2008, and I've called the Seattle area home since 2017.
+        I grew up in metro Detroit, moved to the Bay Area in 2008, and have called the Seattle area home since 2017.
       </p>

       <p>